codeship/screencast-storyboards/blogposts/rails-bitbucket-heroku.md

 How to set up Continuous Integration and Continuous Deployment for a Ruby on Rails Application from Bitbucket to Heroku
 ======================

-In this blog post we're gonna deploy a Ruby on Rails application from a Bitbucket repository to Heroku using [the Codeship][codeship].
+In this blog post we're going to deploy a Ruby on Rails application from a Bitbucket repository to Heroku using [Codeship][codeship].